SAP-samples/teched2022-DA180/exercises/ex6/README.md

 <br>

-At a later point in time, we can reconnect to the ModelStorage schema, retrieve stored models and revisit model reports.
+At a later point in time, we can reconnect to the ModelStorage schema, __retrieve stored models and revisit model reports__.
 ````Python
 # Retrieve model from ModelStorage location
 from hana_ml.model_storage import ModelStorage